 We might also consider how Jesus' presence blesses the faithful household as the Lord does with King Josiah's blessing.
-In the Old Covenant, the sins of penitent people are cleansed by God.
+In the Old Covenant, God cleansed the sins of penitent people.
 Will God give you and your household an Obed-Edom type of special blessing?✞

 As a result of Saint Paul's preaching the entire family of the synagogue ruler, Crispus believed in Christ.
 In Acts 16.31, we read that Saint Paul and Saint Silas in prison reply to the jailor, "Believe in the Lord Jesus, and you will be saved - you and your house.'"
-Again in Acts 16.32, "Then they spoke the word of the Lord to him and all the others in his house."
-We are told in Acts 18.8 that, "Crispus, the synagogue ruler, and the entire Crispus house believed in the Lord and many of the Corinthians who heard him believed and were baptized."
+In Acts 16.32, "Then they spoke the Lord's word to him and all the others in his house."
+Acts 18.8 says that, "Crispus, the synagogue ruler, and the entire Crispus house believed in the Lord and many of the Corinthians who heard him believed and were baptized."
 Acts 18.26 explains, "He began to speak boldly in the synagogue.
-When Priscilla and Aquila heard him, they invited him to their home and explained to him the way of God more adequately."✞
+When Priscilla and Aquila heard him, they invited him to their home and explained the way of God more adequately."✞

 Paul explains in Acts 20.20-21, "You know that I have not hesitated to preach anything that would be helpful to you but has taught you publicly and from house to house.
 I have declared to both Jews and Greeks that they must turn to God in repentance and have faith in our Lord Jesus."
 Again in Acts 21.7, Paul says, "We continued our voyage from Tyre and landed at Ptolemais, where we greeted the brothers and stayed with them for a day."✞

-The Acts house of faith in the New Testament often gathers in a home or the temple courts to worship, pray and enjoy fellowship together.
-Acts 2.46 informs us of the worship habits of the Early Christians and that, "every day they continued to meet together in the temple courts.
+The Acts house of faith in the New Testament often gathers in a home or the temple courts to worship, pray, and enjoy fellowship.
+Acts 2.46 informs us of the Early Christians' worship habits and that, "every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts."
 "Day after day," writes Saint Luke in Acts 5.42, "in the temple courts and from house to house, they never stopped teaching and proclaiming the good news that Jesus is the Christ."✞

 Jesus continues to ask in Matthew 24.45, "Who then are the faithful and wise servants, whom the master has put in charge of the servants in his house to give them their food at the proper time?"
 John 4.53 also reveals another house of faith, "Then the father realized that this was the exact time at which Jesus had said to him, 'Your son will live.'
 So he and all his house believed."